single-spa/single-spa-examples/README.md

 - Browserify
 - Apps on the Global object

+## View the demo!
+A [demo is live](http://single-spa.surge.sh) on surge.sh.
+Don't be turned off by the lack of styling -- I'll be fixing that soon.

-## How to get the examples running
+## How to get the examples running locally
 ```
 git clone git@github.com:joeldenning/single-spa-examples.git
 cd single-spa-examples